-The approval of the development comes several months after a judge approved an agreement between the township and the developer following rounds of legal negotiations.
+The approval of the development comes several months after a judge between the township and the developer following rounds of legal negotiations.

 Nobility Crest's owners had sued the township seeking to lift the age restriction under a state law that allows developers to drop age restrictions if a piece of land cannot realistically be developed with the restrictions in place.
 The township council voted on Feb.
 15 to enter into a consent decree with Nobility Crest which lifted the age restriction but limited the residential complex to 214 housing units.
 Previously, the developer sought to include 300 units.
 Had Nobility Crest won its lawsuit, the complex could have been built with the 300 units unrestricted.